Washington DC Monuments at night

 The monuments are run by the National Park Service.

 Do the Monuments in DC Close?
+Can you See the Monuments at Night?

 The monuments are open 24 hours a day.
 There are park rangers available from 9:30 am – 11:30 pm daily.